juhoinkinen/Annif-wiki/Backend:-Maui.md

 Then you will need to add the MauiService servlet WAR to Tomcat.
 One easy way is to do this using a symlink, e.g.

-    ln -s /srv/maui/mauiservice.war /var/lib/tomcat8/webapps/mauiservice.war
+    ln -s /srv/maui/mauiserver.war /var/lib/tomcat8/webapps/mauiserver.war

-You probably don't want to include the version number in the webapp name, thus make sure to copy or symlink the WAR so it appears as `mauiservice.war` under the `webapps` directory.
+You probably don't want to include the version number in the webapp name, thus make sure to copy or symlink the WAR so it appears as `mauiserver.war` under the `webapps` directory.

 Finally restart Tomcat: